History of Afghanistan: Hotak dynasty

 The short lived Hotaki dynasty was a troubled and violent one from the very start as internecine conflict made it difficult for them to establish permanent control.
 The dynasty lived under great turmoil due to bloody succession feuds that made their hold on power tenuous.
 There was a massacre of thousands of civilians in Isfahan; including more than three thousand religious scholars, nobles, and members of the Safavid family.
 The vast majority of the Persians rejected the Afghan regime which they considered to have been usurping power from the very start.
-Hotaki's rule continued in Afghanistan until 1738 when Shah Hussain was defeated and banished by Nader Shah of Persia.
+Hotaki rule continued in Afghanistan until 1738 when Shah Hussain was defeated and banished by Nader Shah of Persia.

 The Hotakis were eventually removed from power in 1729, after a very short lived reign.
 They were defeated in the October 1729 by the Iranian military commander Nader Shah, head of the Afsharids, at the Battle of Damghan.
-After several military campaigns against the Afghans, he effectively reduced the Hotaki's power to only southern Afghanistan.
+After several military campaigns against the Afghans, he effectively reduced the Hotakis' power to only southern Afghanistan.
 The last ruler of the Hotaki dynasty, Shah Hussain, ruled southern Afghanistan until 1738 when the Afsharids and the Abdali Pashtuns defeated him at the long Siege of Kandahar.